laboyd001/documentation/payments/payments_apex_api.md

 		//bt_stripe.P360_API_v1.P360_Exception if something goes wrong with creating Payment Method in Stripe pm.registerPM();

-		/* look for error messages on the Payment Method - this field is set if Stripe returns a decline code or if the card fails the fraud/cvv/zip check */ if (String.isNotBlank(pm.record.bt_stripe__Error_Message__c)) {
+		/* look for error messages on the Payment Method - this field is set if the Payment Gateway returns a decline code or if the card fails the fraud/cvv/zip check */ if (String.isNotBlank(pm.record.bt_stripe__Error_Message__c)) {
 			// if you're in this if statement, the Payment Method was declined